ZhyBrian/BreastLesion3DLocalizer/readme.md

 ![The 3D Slicer extension and the data capture & reconstruction module](assets/software.png)

-The algorithms are deployed as **(a)** a **3D Slicer extension** for breast lesion characterization and localization — comprising the data capture & reconstruction module, the sequence segmentation & diagnosis module, and the 3D nipple-centric localization module — and **(b)** a standalone **ultrasound data capture & reconstruction module** providing pose-stamped recording, spatial/temporal calibration, and real-time 3D reconstruction.
+The algorithms are deployed as **(a)** a **3D Slicer extension** for breast lesion characterization and localization, comprising the data capture & reconstruction module, the sequence segmentation & diagnosis module, and the 3D nipple-centric localization module; and **(b)** a standalone **ultrasound data capture & reconstruction module** that provides pose-stamped recording, spatial and temporal calibration, and real-time 3D reconstruction.

 ---